LostElkByte/color-extraction/README.md

 ### Do I have to wait for the image to load?

 Yes.
-If you see an error that reads: Cannot read property '0' of null, it is likely that the image had not finished loading when you passed it to mainColor() or paletteColor().
+If you see an error that reads: `Cannot read property '0' of null`, it is likely that the image had not finished loading when you passed it to `mainColor()` or `paletteColor()`.

 ```js
 // RISKY 🙀